-The Scorecard program is establishing an Advisory Group that can provide industry-wide and diverse opinions on the program’s governance system, risks associated with the quality of delivery of the program, and marketing and promotional opportunities necessary for the growth of the program.
+The Scorecard program has established a Program Advisory Group that can provide industry-wide and diverse opinions on the program’s governance system, risks associated with the quality of delivery of the program, and marketing and promotional opportunities necessary for the growth of the program.

 This Program Advisory Group (PAG) will formalise the delivery of these outcomes, with stakeholder representatives from across the spectrum of disciplines to ensure:

 - a range of views are considered in the further development and growth of the program

 - insights are gained into developing the market for Scorecard assessments, helping to identify potential commercialisation opportunities and helping ensure that there is a sufficient pool of assessors to meet demand for assessments

 - opportunities are found to cut down unnecessary or ineffective controls, streamlining the program’s monitoring and evaluation process

 - requirements are considered for additional or increased controls to enhance quality assurance where necessary.